 Leave loaves in pan to cool -

-For gifting, remove cheesecloth, put in a new pan and wrap in transparent colored plastic wrap.
+For gifting, remove cheesecloth, put back in pan and wrap in transparent colored plastic wrap.

 *Use peel from orange, lemon, and grapefruit - 1/4" dice.
 Cover with water, bring to a boil.
 Drain and rinse in cold water.
 Return to pan, add sugar and water to cover (1 part sugar to 2 parts water).
 Bring to boil, then simmer on med-low till liquid is evaporated.
-Spread on parchment lined cookie sheet, separating the pieces to cool.*
+Spread on cookie sheet, separating the pieces, to cool.*

 **Take reserved liquid from fruit and use in cocktails OR simmer to reduce to a syrup…serve over ice cream, bread pudding, French toast…etc.**

 This recipe has been changed over the years to become a much requested gift during the holidays...friends come over and help with the prep just to be on the list to receive one...or 2.

 >> If you do not have a heavy duty stand mixer, cut the recipe in half.
 The full recipe fills the large mixing bowl to the top and is very heavy to mix by hand.